-Deadfast Mouse & Rat Killer Plus Blocks is the most innovative anticoagulant in the biocidal market, presenting no known resistance in rodents
+Deadfast Mouse & Rat Killer Plus Blocks is the most innovative anticoagulant in the biocidal market, presenting no known resistance in rodents.
+The blocks will withstand all weathers and provide excellent stability in conditions of high moisture as well as dust.

 - Ridge cut blocks to encourage gnawing